Canadian Football League: Stewart Johnston era (2025–present)

 On April 2, 2025, TSN president Stewart Johnston was announced as Ambrosie's successor, officially assuming the role on April 24, 2025.

 On September 22, 2025, the CFL announced future rule changes to be implemented over the next two seasons, particularly to the playing surface and the scoring of a rouge.
 These changes include moving the goal posts from the goal line to the back of the end zone, shortening the end zone from 20 to 15 yards and the field from 110 to 100 yards, implementing a new 35-second play clock that will automatically begin as soon as the previous play is whistled dead, having team benches on opposite sides of the field, and scoring a rouge only if the ball isn't advanced out of the end zone.
 The field changes are scheduled to occur in 2027, while all other rules will begin in 2026.
 The changes were met with criticism from some, notably from Canadian quarterback Nathan Rourke who called them "garbage", while some feared the rules will make the sport too "American" and look similar to the NFL.

+On April 15, 2026, the Winnipeg Blue Bombers reported an operating profit of $12.1 million with a record operating revenue of $82.8 million for the 2025 season, after hosting the 112th Grey Cup, and selling-out every game.

+On April 28, 2026, the CFL announced changes to both the regular season and postseason beginning in the 2027 season.
+Changes include moving the season start date to Victoria Day weekend and adding four more playoff games, while expanding to eight postseason teams.
+The first round of the playoffs will consist of two "division showdown" games between the top two teams in each division, and two play-in games between the 5th and 8th, and 6th and 7th place teams in the league.
+The winners of the division showdown games will advance to the semifinals, while the losers will compete against the winners of the play-in games for a chance to advance to the semifinals.